|Degree||Bachelor of Science (B.Sc.)|

 There are no requirements for prior knowledge or internships in chemistry, since all the basics are covered in the program.
 However, the more chemical and biochemical knowledge a student comes with, the easier it will be to get started.
 In mathematics and English, on the other hand, basic knowledge is required.
 At the least, it is assumed that students will be able to read and understand scientific publications written in English no later than the end of the Bachelor's program.

 In general, this course of study requires enthusiasm for chemistry and biochemistry as well as experimentation.
 Besides that, students should bring to the program a capacity for teamwork, perseverance, motivation, joy in learning, and an independent way of working.
-To help students prepare for the program, the Faculty of Chemistry and Chemical Biology offers a preparatory course in the last two weeks before studies commence in the winter semester.
+To help students prepare for the program, the Department of Chemistry and Chemical Biology offers a preparatory course in the last two weeks before studies commence in the winter semester.
 Here the chemical and mathematical material taught in high school will be recapitulated.

 After completing their studies, chemical biologists can work, for example, in the following areas: